controlling inflammation

 soy also contains naturally occurring estrogen-mimicking hormones called phytoestrogens. these plant estrogens can interact with estrogen receptor-sites in the human body causing changes to our own, naturally circulating estrogen levels. because androgens like testosterone are responsible for the development of acne, one would think that actions on estrogen levels would either have no effect or be beneficial in preventing acne. this is not always the case. any disruption to natural hormone cycles can contribute to the formation of acne impactions and/or inflame existing acne seeds. (this is why even the copper-iud, which does not release any hormones, can still cause acne; it's placement is disrupting your body's natural hormonal rhythms).

-for safer sources of vegetarian protein, look to beans, protein rich quinoa, pea protein powders and vegan nut and seed milks, or check out our pinterest page for recipe ideas like
+for safer sources of vegetarian protein, look to beans, protein rich quinoa, pea protein powders and vegan nut and seed milks, or check out our pinterest page for recipe ideas like this chickpea 'tofu'.

 coffee